ibm-cloud-docs/vpc/storage_overview.md

 ## {{site.data.keyword.block_storage_is_short}} snapshots
 {: #vpc-bs-snapshots-overview}

-Block storage snapshots is a regional offering.
+Block storage snapshots are a regional offering.
 A snapshot is a point-in-time copy of your block storage volume that you create manually in the console, from the CLI, with the API or Terraform.
 The initial snapshot is a full copy of the volume.
 Subsequent snapshots of the same volume are incremental; only those changes are captured that occurred since the last snapshot was taken.
 Snapshots inherit encryption from the source volume.

 You can create, list, view details, and manage snapshots in the console, from the CLI, and with the API or Terraform.
 You can select a nonbootable snapshot to create a data volume and attach it to a running virtual instance.
 You can also select a bootable snapshot during instance provisioning to restore its data to a new boot volume to start the instance.
 You can use the snapshot to create a stand-alone volume and attach it to an instance later.

-You can copy snapshot to another region and use it to provision new volumes in that region, as a BCDR measure or geographic expansion.
+You can copy the snapshot to another region and use it to provision new volumes in that region, as a BCDR measure or geographic expansion.

 You can also share a snapshot with another account and allow the other account to create volumes with the snapshot.
 To do so, set up cross-account authorization in {{site.data.keyword.iamshort}}, and share the CRN of the snapshot with the other account.
 The other account's authorized storage administrator can use the CRN to create a volume in the console, from the CLI, with the API, or Terraform.

 Snapshots are independent of the source block storage volumes.
 You can delete the original volume and the snapshot persists.
 However, you cannot delete a snapshot that is being used to hydrate a newly restored storage volume.

 You can create a snapshot consistency group that contains snapshots of multiple Block Storage volumes that are attached to the same virtual server instance.
 You can include or exclude boot volumes.
 The snapshot consistency group has its own lifecycle, and it keeps references to the member snapshots.
 So if a member snapshot is deleted or renamed, the consistency group is also updated.
 For more information, see [About Snapshots for VPC](/docs/vpc?topic=vpc-snapshots-vpc-about).

 ## {{site.data.keyword.filestorage_vpc_short}}